blaszewski/gitlab-pipeline-checker/README.md

 List of features ready and TODOs for future development
 * Get all project's pipeline triggered by a user
 * Save output to a `.csv` file
-* List URLs to all failed pipelines
+* List URLs of all failed pipelines

 To-do list:
 * TBD